-Should you ever leave a position, it is most important that you retain some type of contact with that supervisor person, even if it is just a once-a-year card or note at the holidays.
+Should you ever leave a position, it is most important that you retain some type of contact with that supervisor person, even if it is just a once-a-year card, note, or e-mail at the holidays.
 Of course, if at all possible upon exiting the company, request a letter of recommendation from your supervisor (make sure it is on letterhead company stationery and that the letter is signed).
-You chuckle, but you would be surprised at how many emails and faxes we receive in our office of letters of recommendations that were created in Microsoft Word with a so-called heading and no signature.
-In the end, it is a useless piece of paper!
+You chuckle, but you would be surprised at how many “letter of recommendation” emails we receive that were poorly created in Microsoft Word with a fake heading and no signature.

 - List all of your jobs, with addresses and the titles of the position you held with the company.

 - Then list who all of your supervisors were and their titles, because you may have worked within different departments during your tenure with the company.

 - Add personal contact information as well—cell, email address, etc.—so that you may make contact when needed.

 - Most importantly, keep it updated as time goes by.